Azure/ADX-in-a-Day/README.md

 - An Azure subscription
 - Upload the files in Data\Logistics_telemetry_Historical in to a storage account container
 - Authorization to create an Azure Data Explorer cluster or Synapse Data Explorer Pool

-### What is Data Explorer and when is it a good fit?

-Data Explorer is a fully managed, high-performance, big data analytics platform that makes it easy to analyze high volumes of data in near real time.
-The Azure Data Explorer toolbox gives you an end-to-end solution for data ingestion, query, visualization, and management.

-By analyzing structured, semi-structured, and unstructured data across time series, and by using Machine Learning, Azure Data Explorer makes it simple to extract key insights, spot patterns and trends, and create forecasting models.
-Azure Data Explorer is scalable, secure, robust, and enterprise-ready, and is useful for log analytics, time series analytics, IoT, and general-purpose exploratory analytics.

-**Note**: Data Explorer exists as both a Standalone offering (Azure Data Explorer) and part of Synapse (Synapse Data Explorer).
-All the content will apply to both these offerings (will be referred to as 'ADX') without any change.

-Data Explorer capabilities are extended by other services built on its powerful query language, including [Azure Monitor logs](https://docs.microsoft.com/en-us/azure/log-analytics/), [Application Insights](https://docs.microsoft.com/en-us/azure/application-insights/), [Time Series Insights](https://docs.microsoft.com/en-us/azure/time-series-insights/), and [Microsoft Defender for Endpoint](https://docs.microsoft.com/en-us/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint)

 ### How to start with ADX
 Generally, when starting with Azure Data Explorer, you will follow the following steps (ADX workshops will cover all these steps):